 Aged blends

-Blended and vatted whiskies will rarely have any age stated on the label, although when one is shown this demonstrates the age of the youngest whisky present in the blend.
-Other whiskies included will be of the same age and older.
-Some blended whisky can contain over 30 different single malt and grain whiskies.
+Blended and vatted whiskies have traditionally rarely had any age stated on the label.
+This is now changing with many brands adopting age statements.
+This can be a little confusing, especially now that you know that whiskies of differing ages will be included in the blend.
+When an age is shown this refers to the age of the youngest whisky present in the blend.
+Other whiskies included will therefore be of the same age and older.